-Frequently Asked Questions about Sexuality
+Frequently Asked Questions About Sexuality

 Sexual orientation is different from sexual behavior because it refers to feelings and self-concept.
 Individuals may or may not express their sexual orientation in their behaviors.

-Q. What Causes a Person To Have a Particular Sexual Orientation?
+What Causes a Person To Have a Particular Sexual Orientation?

 There are numerous theories about the origins of a person’s sexual orientation.
 Most scientists today agree that sexual orientation is most likely the result of a complex interaction of environmental, cognitive and biological factors.
 In most people, sexual orientation is shaped at an early age.
 There is also considerable recent evidence to suggest that biology, including genetic or inborn hormonal factors, play a significant role in a person’s sexuality.

 It’s important to recognize that there are probably many reasons for a person’s sexual orientation, and the reasons may be different for different people.

 No, human beings cannot choose to be either gay or straight.
 For most people, sexual orientation emerges in early adolescence without any prior sexual experience.
 Although we can choose whether to act on our feelings, psychologists do not consider sexual orientation to be a conscious choice that can be voluntarily changed.

 Can Therapy Change Sexual Orientation?